roshni2510/assignment_CGI/README.md

 # steps
 1. Clone the code.
 2. run command 'npm install'.
-3. ng serve to run the code.
+3. ng serve to run the code. (hit: http://localhost:4200/)
 4. Select region.
 (Country dropdown is hidden)
 5. Select country.(Table is hidden)
 country details will be shown in a tabular format.